SCP002/m3u_gen_acestream/README.md

   # Only keep channels which availability was updated that much time ago or sooner.
   # The lower this value is, the more channels gets removed.
   availabilityUpdatedThreshold: 36h0m0s
   #
+  # Remove channels that does not respond with any content.
+  removeDeadChannels: false
+  #
+  # Try to read TS packets when removing dead channels.
+  useMpegTsAnalyzer: false
+  #
+  # Timeout for reading Ace Stream Engine response when removing dead channels.
+  checkRespTimeout: 20s
+#
 # HLS format, alive, only keep tv, music and empty category.
 # Change category 'tv' to 'television' and empty category to 'unknown'.